-This policy needs a global map oldinput : $H \to A$ , where H is the set of loop heads, to keep track of old input values.
+This policy needs a global map $oldinput : H \to A$, where H is the set of loop heads, to keep track of old input values.

-The HYBRID policy behaves either as the RESTART or CONTINUE policy, according to the relation between the new input and the old one.
-The program hybrid in Figure 3 is an example where the HYBRID strategy is more precise then the CONTINUE strategy.
-At the end of the ascending phase of the outer loop, the inner invariant is $1 \leq i, 0 \leq j < 10$ .
-At the second iteration of the outer descending phase, the inner loop is called with input $1 \leq i \leq 10, j = 0$ .
-However, this is joined with the previous invariant, and since i is not used in the inner loop is called with input $1 \leq i \leq 10, j = 0$ .
-However, the inner loop is called with input $1 \leq i \leq 10, j = 0$ , when the inner loop is called with input $1 \leq i \leq 10, j = 0$ , since it is smaller then the previous input $1 \leq i, j = 0$ , the analysis starts from the beginning, and the invariant of the inner loop is updated.
+The Hybrid policy behaves either as the Restart or Continue policy, according to the relation between the new input and the old one.
+The program hybrid in Figure 3 is an example where the Hybrid strategy is more precise then the Continue strategy.
+At the end of the ascending phase of the outer loop, the inner invariant is $1 \leq i, 0 \leq j < 10$.
+At the second iteration of the outer descending phase, the inner loop is called with input $1 \leq i \leq 10, j = 0$.
+However, this is joined with the previous invariant, and since i is not used in the inner loop, the improvement in precision is lost.
+With the Hybrid strategy, when the inner loop is called with input $1 \leq i \leq 10, j = 0$, since it is smaller then the previous input $1 \leq i, j = 0$, the analysis starts from the beginning, and the invariant of the inner loop is updated.